Juan Sebastián Verón: Post-playing career

 In December 2012, Verón returned to Estudiantes to work as Director of Sports of the institution.
 In a press conference, club president Enrique Lombardi stated that Verón would not receive any remuneration for his work at the club.

+President of Estudiantes de La Plata

+In October 2014, five months after retiring, he was elected president of Estudiantes de La Plata with 75% of the vote.
+He was re-elected in 2017 for a second three-year term.
+His presidency oversaw key institutional milestones, including the inauguration of the club's new stadium, Estadio Jorge Luis Hirschi.

+After serving as vice-president during the club's 2023 Copa Argentina triumph, he was once again elected president in April 2024.
+One month into his new term, Estudiantes won the Copa de la Liga Profesional.
+In November 2025, following a disputed "guard of honour" incident involving newly crowned champions Rosario Central, he was suspended for six months from all official duties by the Argentine Football Association.

 Personal life

 Verón is the eldest son of Argentina striker Juan Ramón Verón, who scored against Manchester United for Estudiantes at Old Trafford in the 1968 Intercontinental Cup.
 He was born the day his father played a derby for Estudiantes against cross-town rivals Gimnasia y Esgrima.
 As a boy, Verón dreamed of playing for English club Sheffield United, as his uncle, Pedro Verde, played for the club at the time.
 When his son started to play professionally, his father tried to persuade one of his former clubs, Panathinaikos, to sign him.
 However, after a short trial with them, they finally decided that he was not good enough for their team.
 After his transfer to Manchester United, Verón said, "So there I was hoping to play for Sheffield United and here I am at Manchester United!"

 His son, Deian, is a professional footballer.
 His brother, Iani, also played football.